 All of the above and more, though of course nothing's ever perfect.
 Startup Extreme could have put more focus on highlighting Norwegian startups, for example – I only met a handful local entrepreneurs (Kahoot and nLink spring to mind) and it was a missed opportunity on that level.
 And yes, it was sometimes a bit chaotic with last-minute instructions and information being sent at the last minute.
 And yes, some sessions on the final day of the conference were not very well-attended as most people preferred to (net)work outside with a rather spectacular view (see above).

 All of those points can be improved next year, of course, and for a first-time endeavour the above feels a lot like nitpicking.
 Overall, the Startup Extreme festival was an unforgettable experience in more ways than one.
-Thanks to Dan Taylor from Heisenberg Media for the amazing photos (as per usual).
+Thanks to Dan Taylor for the amazing photos.